sonic-pi-net/sonic-pi/etc/doc/tutorial/en/A.01-tips.md

 Now, try increasing that feedback to 1 to hear some crazy sounds!
-Read the docs for full details on all the many parameters available to you.
+Read the docs for full details on all the many opts available to you.

 ## 5. Live Code